True brew in the Twin Cities

 The fans who loved them became known as Surly Nation and pushed the so-called "Surly bill,'' which passed in 2011 and allows Minnesota breweries to sell their own beer on the premises.

 Now, the rebels are going mainstream, offering tours as well as tap rooms.

-Breweries are popping up all over the Twin Cities; pretty soon, every neighborhood will have one.
+Breweries are popping up all over the Twin Cities; now, nearly every neighborhood has one.